Rockies vs. Reds Player Props Betting Odds

 McMahon Stats

-- McMahon will look for his 11th straight game with a hit in this contest.
-During his last 10 games he is batting .405 with two doubles, a triple, three home runs, seven walks and six RBI.
+- McMahon hopes to build on an 11-game hitting streak in this matchup.
+During his last 10 games he is hitting .385 with two doubles, a triple, three home runs, six walks and five RBI.

 McMahon Recent Games